PeteLawler/newsdiffs/README.md

 The procedure for adding new sites to the scraper is outlined in parsers/__init__.py .
 You need to

-  (1) Create a new parser module in parsers/ .
-This should be a
-      subclass of BaseParser (in parsers/baseparser.py).
+1) Create a new parser module in parsers/ .
+This should be a subclass of BaseParser (in parsers/baseparser.py).
 Model it off the other parsers in that directory.
 You can test the parser with by running, e.g.,
 ```
 $ python parsers/test_parser.py bbc.BBCParser
 ```
 which will output a list of URLs to track, and
 ```
 $ python parsers/test_parser.py bbc.BBCParser http://www.bbc.co.uk/news/uk-21649494
 ```
 which will output the text that NewsDiffs would store.

-  (2) Add the parser to 'parsers' in parsers/__init__.py

-This should cause the scraper to start tracking the site.
+2) Add the parser to 'parsers' in parsers/__init__.py .This should cause the scraper to start tracking the site.

 To make the source display properly on the website, you will need minor edits to two other files: website/frontend/models.py and